jrodal98/nma/README.md

         - `brew install terminal-notifier`
 - python 3.6+

+## Installation

+enter the `notify-after` directory and run `python3 -m pip install .`

 ## About

 This python package contains a python shell script (and decorator) that sends a desktop notification whenever a shell process or decorated function finishes execution.

-This can be used inside of python scripts (see my [sms-decorator](../sms-decorator/) for an explanation of how to use decorators) or it can be used with shell scripting like so (NOTE - notify-after is the directory name):
+## Examples

+### In shell scripts

-`python3 /path/to/notify-after "echo test"`
+`notify-after "echo test"`

-or

 `notify-after "sudo pacman -Syu"`

-or inside the directory itself

-`python3 /path/to/notify-after . "sleep 1; echo test"`
+`notify-after "sleep 1; echo test"`

 or in actual scripts: